-In 2014 we entered into a Memorandum of Understanding (MOU) with the Bright Future Foundation (BFF), founded in 2012 by the Vice-Minister of Health in Vietnam, Nguyen Thi Xuyen, MD/PhD, promising to work together on cancer awareness and patient support in Vietnam.
-We work closely with them on expanding the cancer support group network in Vietnam.
-Moreover, GFC participated in an American Society of Clinical Oncology (ASCO) sponsored Oncology Conference at Hue General Hospital, where we moderated a panel and presented on the efficacy of clinician led cancer support groups in the hospital setting.
+In 2014 we entered into a Memorandum of Understanding (MOU) with the Bright Future Foundation (BFF), founded in 2012 by the Vice-Minister of Health in Vietnam, Nguyen Thi Xuyen, MD/PhD.
+Our agreement commits us to work together on cancer awareness and patient support throughout Vietnam.
+We work closely with BFF on expanding the cancer support group network in the country.

 We followed this up by co-hosting the 1st annual SE Asia Breast Cancer Symposium which was held in Hue, Vietnam in June 2016.
 Partnering with the Breast Cancer Society of Hue and Breast Surgery International, this 3 day event welcomed more than 200 participant including physicians, nurses, public health and patient representatives from Vietnam, Taiwan, Myanmar, Cambodia, the UK, Malaysia, Singapore, Canada, Finland, India, Hong Kong and Sweden.
 GFC also hosted a special 1-1/2 day program designed to increase knowledge and capacity building for 65 Vietnamese patient advocates.
 We are gearing up to co-host the 2017 forum which will be held in Yangon, Myanmar, July 14-16.